elixir-europe/elixir-smp-lesson/episodes/stage1_inception.md

     - iii. allow for reuse with their own datasets.

 ### 3. Identify the specific SMP questions that are relevant in this Phase.

+> *Narrative*: Enumerate the questions:
+>
-- Accessibilty 1.
+> - Accessibilty 1.
 What is the name of the software?
-- Accessibility 2.
+> - Accessibility 2.
 How can the software be accessed by third parties?
-- Accessibility 3.
+> - Accessibility 3.
 Does your software have a license?
-- Interoperability 1.
+> - Interoperability 1.
 Do you use existing and standard input/output formats?
-- [Not covered in lesson] Interoperability 2. (?)
+> - [Not covered in lesson] Interoperability 2. (?)
 What programming languages are you using in your project?
-- Versioning 1.
+> - Versioning 1.
 Do you use a version control system?
-- [Not covered in lesson] Versioning 2.
+> - [Not covered in lesson] Versioning 2.
 Do you use Semantic Versioning?

 ### 4. Using the ELIXIR SMW, fill in the appropriate information to each SMP question that is relevant to this Phase.

+> **Learning Experience**
+> *Exercise*:
+>
+> Go to the workspace you just created in the [SMW](https://smw.ds-wizard.org/) and complete the previous questions for a piece of software.